YacineBenzerga/Kaggle-Mercedes-challenge/README.md

 * Penalized regression (Lasso) to reduce the data dimension from 579 to 92 features
 * 10fold Cross validation on reduced input using linear/non linear regression models scored on R square metric
-* Hyperparamater Tuning through GridSearchCV on XGBoost Regressor(sklearn)
+* Hyperparameter Tuning through GridSearchCV on XGBoost Regressor(sklearn)